mimiyin/collective-play-s20/README.md

 ## Week 3: Compete or Collaborate?

-   * Wrap-up sockets topics.
-      * Namespacing to separate inputs and outputs
-      * Normalizing data across clients

 #### Questions
    * How do we find meaning as a group?
    * How do we maximize creative collisions in collaboration?

 #### In-Class
    * Exercise: Collective Drawing

+#### Technical Topics
+   * Wrap-up sockets topics.
+      * Namespacing to separate inputs and outputs
+      * Normalizing data across clients
+   * Phone sensors.

 #### Resources:
    * [Whose Line Is It Anyway?](https://www.youtube.com/watch?v=BhQXL3V2Lmk&feature=youtu.be&t=20)